 If you ask 10 different horse racing handicappers what their most profitable betting angles are, you will probably get 12 different answers.
-I have been at this game a long time, the first book I leared to read was the daily racing form past performances and my first math lesson was taught by the odds board.
+I have been at this game a long time, the first book I learned to read was the daily racing form past performances and my first math lesson was taught by the odds board.
 I tell you that because when I outline my 5 most profitable angles below, I am not just pulling these out of the air.
-These are tried and true angles that I have used for many years and the lord willing, I will continue to use for many more!
+These are tried and true angles that I have used for many years and the good lord willing, I will continue to use for many more!

 1) ALWAYS BETTING THE 4 YEAR OLDS OVER THE 3 YEAR OLDS FOR THE FIRST 6 MONTHS OF THE YEAR.

 WHY/HOW does this work.
-Every horse turns a year older on January the 1st no matter when their actual birthdate is.
+Every horse turns a year older on January the 1st no matter when their actual birth date is.
 Tracks start writhing races for three year olds and up as early as March.
 The difference in maturity between a 4 year old and a 3 year old is dramatic especially that early in the year.
-If you followed our picks this year you know this was an especially good year for this angle.
+If you followed our picks last year you know this was an especially good year for this angle.
 If I said we cashed on this 90% of the time, I would not be exaggerating.
-Just think of this- when the KY Derby winner runs back in the Breeders Cup classic that year everyone makes a big deal about “he is taking on older for the first time” and the Breeders Cup is in November!
-Just think of the advantage the four year olds have in March, April, May and June!
+Just think of this- when the KY Derby winner runs back in the Breeders Cup classic that year everyone makes a big deal about "he is taking on older for the first time" and the Breeders Cup is in November!
+Now, Just think of the advantage the four year olds have in March, April, May and June!

 2) BETTING WITH THE TRACK BIAS.